Life Factors That Can Boost Your Social Success Quite Quickly

 - Having the opportunity to learn skills and knowledge that will make you more interesting and enjoyable to have around.

-- Doing something that improves your self-confidence.
+- Being able to do something that improves your self-confidence.

 Joining the right club or team

-This is the example I used at the beginning of the article.
 Joining a club or team can sometimes give you an instant group of solid friends.
 There's also the comradery and common ground factors working in your favor.
 You may also get a boost to your overall reputation and status.

 Picking up a good hobby